-We use this definition of a stressed catchment throughout the Region.
+We use this definition of a stressed catchment or zone throughout the region.
 The same criterion is applied so that all rivers and streams are assessed in the same manner.
-The "trigger level" does not determine allocation limits for the Region's water bodies - only whether or not SOE charging for surface water takes applies in a catchment.
+The "trigger level" does not necessarily determine allocation

-The policies and rules determining the allocation of water in the Region can be found in the Regional Freshwater Plan for the Wellington Region.
+The policies and rules determining the allocation of water in the region can be found in the Regional Freshwater Plan for the Wellington Region.